 - The California Environmental Justice Alliance (CEJA) works to achieve statewide policy changes to protect low-income communities and communities of color who are the most impacted by environmental hazards.
-Since creation in 2001, CEJA has successfully challenged many environmental projects that would have negatively impacted vulnerable communities.
+Since its creation in 2001, CEJA has successfully challenged many environmental projects that would have negatively impacted vulnerable communities.

 Do your part to help others

 We can all strive to be better for ourselves and for others every single day.
 Find a cause or community you care about and become a social justice advocate.
 Raise funds and raise awareness for folks who are in need today to ensure that one day, we all have the same opportunities.
 It’s important to be a voice for underrepresented people, but it’s also necessary to take action if we want things to change.
-Sign up for a free fundraiser on GoFundMe and start making a difference for marginalized communities battling COVID-19.
+Sign up for a fundraiser on GoFundMe and start making a difference for those battling COVID-19.

 - Resources for Equality